empty-set-bitcoin/bitcoin-dashboard/README.md

-# døllar dashboard
+# bitcoin dashboard

-simple dashboard for interacting with the døllar protocol.
+simple dashboard for interacting with the bitcoin protocol.

 forked from [Opyn Monitor](https://opynmonitor.xyz).

 ## ipfs

-for convenience, the current IPFS build of døllar dashboard can be accessed here: [https://emptyset.finance](https://emptyset.finance)
+for convenience, the current IPFS build of bitcoin dashboard can be accessed here: [https://emptyset.finance](https://emptyset.finance)

 ## screenshot